-Hello Ms. Holland's students!
-I'm Susan Gregg, an Instruction and Reference Librarian at CSN.
-I'm based on the NLV campus and you can find me there most days of the week.
+Hello Dr. Holland's students!
+I'm Dr. Ted Chodock, the Lead Librarian for CSN's Charleston Campus.
+I'm based on that campus and you can find me there most days of the week.
 Please see the CSN Library Hours page for open hours for each campus and the online library help hours.
 I've listed some of the library resources that will work best for your conspiracy theory research.
 Dr. Holland has excellent examples of each type of paper that you are required to submit in Canvas so be sure to take a look at them.
-Please see her announcement regarding conspiracy thoeriestatements v. mysteries

 I will help you navigate the library's website and find credible information from books and ebooks, films, and articles from databases.
 I'll also explain how to use the tools found in databases so that you can limit results, print the articles, and get an MLA formatted citation.

 If you have any questions about using library resources, please email your question (please allow 24 hours for email responses during the week and 48 hours on the weekend).
-If you need help quickly you can use our Online Chat service to get help M-F, 8:00am to 10:00pm most days.
+If you need help quickly you can use our Online Chat service to get help Monday to Thursday 8 am to 10 pm, Friday 8 am to 4 pm, Saturday 9 am to 5 pm, and Sunday 5 pm to 11 pm.

 If you need help with organizing or writing your paper please use Brainfuse to get help.
 The link is available in the menu in your Canvas Course.